Palo Alto, California Therapists

 Minorities

 Another factor that often comes into play with mental health is race, and it appears that Palo Alto is no exception.
 Almost 55 percent of the city’s population is white, 32 percent is Asian, 7 percent is Hispanic and 1 percent is black.
-While each group certainly faces its own issues, the large Asian population is of particular interest in this case, because 40 percent of the “suicide cluster” victims were of Asian descent.
+While each group certainly faces its issues, the large Asian population is of particular interest in this case, because 40% of the “suicide cluster” victims were of Asian descent.
 With many parents in the area being immigrants, language and cultural barriers may complicate the acknowledgment of mental health problems.